National Liberation Front of Angola: Foreign aid

 The United States government began aiding the FNLA in 1961 during the Kennedy administration and rerouted one-third of its official aid to Zaire to the FNLA and UNITA organisations.
 Over the course of many years, the governments of Algeria, Tunisia, West Germany, Ghana, Israel, France, Romania, the People's Republic of China, South Africa, the United States, Zaire, and Liberia actively supported and aided the FNLA.
 The French government supplied men and loaned one million pounds sterling without interest.
 The Israeli government gave aid to the FNLA between 1963 and 1969.
 Holden Roberto visited Israel during the 1960s, and FNLA members were sent to Israel for training.
-During the 1970s the Israeli government shipped arms to the FNLA through Zaire.
+During the 1970s, the Israeli government shipped arms to the FNLA through Zaire.
 The People's Republic of China supplied the FNLA with military equipment and at least 112 military advisers in 1974.

 Break up of GRAE

-By July 1964, GRAE's right as the only liberation movement was challenged with the resignation of Congo Prime Minister Cyrille Adoula, their backer, and the departure of Jonas Savimbi, who would go on to form his only liberation movement UNITA because of Roberto's dictatorial leadership, unwillingness to accept non-western support and a lack of a political program.
-Roberto would see off a "coup d'état" in June 1965 by his defence minister and in November of the same year, his brother in law, Mobutu Sese Seko took control of Zaire in a coup.
+By July 1964, GRAE's right as the only liberation movement was challenged with the resignation of the Congolese Prime Minister Cyrille Adoula, their backer, and the departure of Jonas Savimbi, who went on to form his own liberation movement UNITA because of Roberto's dictatorial leadership, unwillingness to accept non-western support and a lack of a political program.
+Roberto saw off a "coup d'état" in June 1965 by his defence minister and in November of the same year, his brother-in-law, Mobutu Sese Seko, took control of the Congo (later Zaire) in a coup.
 But by 1968, GRAE's unity had begun to disintegrate.

 Nixon's policy to Angola

-On President Richard Nixon assuming office in 1969, he ordered a review of the United States policy towards Angola as well as South Africa and Rhodesia.
+On President Richard Nixon, assuming office in 1969, he ordered a review of the United States policy towards Angola as well as South Africa and Rhodesia.
 In January 1970, National Security Council Study Memorandum 39 was adopted, which acknowledged that the white regimes in those countries should not be politically and economically isolated and that engaging them was the best means of achieving changes in their systems.
 This meant a reduction in aid to the FNLA.